 Our resident students can also access the college’s Esports gaming room outside of normal college hours, and also have the opportunity to represent the college in the British Esports Student Champs (see image below).

 Outcomes for students are outstanding, because they make significant progress in their academic and vocational studies from their starting points, compared to their non-resident peers and students in other local colleges.

-With a wide range of budget levels for you to choose from, we accommodate students across all age groups in our live-in accommodation.
+With a wide range of budget options for you to choose from, we accommodate students across all age groups in our live-in accommodation.
 If you’re under the age of 18, we realise that we take the place of a parent, so you can be reassured that we take our responsibility very seriously – your safeguarding is our priority.
-In fact, if it’s the first time you’ve lived away from home, you can also be guaranteed of great support too.
+In fact, if it’s the first time you’ve lived away from home, you can rest assured you will receieve great support.
 We’ve put together a number of documents to help you discover all the information you’ll need to know about residential life at Plumpton:

 - Residents’ Information Book

 - Ofsted Residential Inspection Report - March 2023

 Unlike some other residential colleges, Plumpton College offers a full care package for all of its residential students to ensure that they have the best college experience possible.
 Ofsted have rated our residential provision as “Outstanding” in our 2013, 2016 and 2018 inspections, directly relating the exemplary care of the students to high success rates and their good employability.
 The residential community at the College was described as one that fostered friendships and raised personal confidence, through an atmosphere that is rich in good family values, trust and respect.